syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ## Table of Contents

-The WebKit HTML Converter provides support for creating a table of contents automatically by [EnableToc] (https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.Base~Syncfusion.HtmlConverter.WebKitConverterSettings~Toc.html) property.
+The WebKit HTML Converter provides support for creating a table of contents automatically by using the [EnableToc] (https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.Base~Syncfusion.HtmlConverter.WebKitConverterSettings~Toc.html) property.

 N> TOC are added from the ```<h>``` tag, it supports from ```<h1>``` to ```<h6>```.

-Please refer the below code snippet,
+Refer to the following code snippet.

 {% tabs %}